neptune-ai/neptune-fetcher/tests/README.md

 * `NEPTUNE_API_TOKEN` - API token to use

 Test that populate data during execution could interfere with those that rely on a specific data shape.
-To avoid this, set `NEPTUNE_E2E_PROJECT` to a different project.
+To avoid this, set `NEPTUNE_E2E_PROJECT` to a different project that already exists.

 If the env variable `NEPTUNE_E2E_CUSTOM_RUN_ID` is set, it should be `sys/custom_run_id` of an existing Run.

-This Run will be used for all tests in `test_read_only_run.py`.
-Otherwise, a new Run will be created and used for the tests.
+This avoids creating a new Run for tests that log data, if this is for some reason required.